silverspoon1120/Asp.net/README.md

 * Implements Setting system of ASP.NET Boilerplate to store Tenant, Application and User level settings in the database.
 * And much more...

 __IMPORTANT NOTE__: This project is not production ready yet and not released.
-But you can try it early.
+But, if you want to try early, you can follow the instructions below:

 Sample Project
 -------------------